top of page

 Anchor 6

 Substance use during adolescence has the potential to alter the developing prefrontal cortex and the behaviors that rely on mature prefrontal signaling.
-We study how alcohol, cannabinoid, and psychostimulant use during adolescence affects prefrontal activity and choices about probabilistic and delayed rewards in adulhood.
-Read more
+We study how opioids, cannabinoids, alcohol, and psychostimulant use during adolescence affects prefrontal activity and choices about probabilistic and delayed rewards in adulthood.

-We compare sensitivities to different modalities of reward and examine how these sensitivities are modified by physiological and pharmacological signals.
-Read more
+We compare sensitivities to different modalities of reward - e.g. palatable food, brain stimulation - and examine how these sensitivities are modified by physiological and pharmacological signals.

 Techniques